lukaszksoll/interview-questions/candidate-en.md

 - What difficulties is the team currently facing in the project?
 - How is domain-specific or technical knowledge transferred within the project?
 - How many project meetings are held per week?
-- What is the employee turnover rate in the project?
 - How is crisis management handled?
 Is there a "drop everything and fix it" approach?
 - How frequently is the application released?
 - Who handles support and maintenance?